ElisaSalviato/SAMMY-method_4f/README.md

 5. the numeric code that will be used by samtools -F command to filter reads (e.g 1540)
 6. the minimum required quality for keeping reads during the filtering process (e.g. 1)

+**Output.** From this analysis several bam files will be produced as output (coupled with the correspondent .bai indexes):
+1. the file ending by "_full.bam" is the bam file just aligned to the reference genome
+2. the file ending by "_mrkdup.bam" is the bam file aligned to the reference genome whose duplicates have been marked
+3. the file ending by "_filtered.bam" is the bam file aligned to the reference genome whose reads have been filtered according to the input parameters

+**Command.**
 You can run the script with a command as follows:
 ```
 sh 02-aligner_and_filterer.sh 4 mm9_UCSC_onlycanonical.fa.gz trimmed.fq.gz ./Output 1540 1